nathanielse/exploration_of_json_api_1_0/README.md

 ## Build a development environment

-A development environment can be built in Linux containers using [Docker](https://docs.docker.com/compose/) and
+A development environment can be built with Linux containers using [Docker](https://docs.docker.com/compose/) and
 [Docker Compose](https://docs.docker.com/compose/).
 On the website of the Docker project, installation guides are available for the Docker Engine and Docker Compose.

-The following command build the development environment and install the dependencies of the Ember application :
+The following commands build the development environment and install the dependencies of the Ember application :

     $ docker-compose build